BenjaminYde/Python-Guide/guide/concurrency/multiprocessing.md

 The example starts a daemon process that runs a while loop to print a message every second.
 Since it's a daemon process, it will stop when the main program (which only sleeps for 5 seconds) exits.

+### Common Methods & Properties

+#### Methods:

+- `start()`:
+  - Starts the process’s activity.
+  - This must be called at most once per process object.
+  - It arranges for the object’s `run()` method to be invoked in a separate process.
+- `run()`:
+  - Process Activity: Method representing the process’s activity.
+  - You may override this method in a subclass.
+- `terminate()`:
+  - This method is used to stop the process forcibly.
+- `join()`:
+  - Wait for Process to Finish: Blocks until the process whose join() method is called terminates or until the optional timeout occurs.
+  - Useful for process synchronization.
+- `is_alive()`:
+  - Check Process Status: Returns True if the process is still running.

+#### Properties:

+- `daemon`:
+  - boolean value indicating whether this process should be a daemon process.
+  - Daemon processes are abruptly stopped when the program exits.
+- `pid`:
+  - Returns the process ID.
+  - Useful when you need to perform operations outside Python or monitor specific processes.
+- `exitcode`:
+  - Exit Code of the Process: The child’s exit code.
+A None value indicates that the process hasn’t terminated yet.
+  - A negative value -N indicates that the child was terminated by signal N.
+- `name`:
+  - The process name, used for identification purposes only.

 ## Logging with multiprocessing

 In multiprocessing and multithreading environments in Python, it is considered best practice to use the `logging` module for output and debugging information, primarily because it is thread-safe.